Cry1412/Calendar-Chatbot/README.md

 ### Part 1: The Personal AI Calendar Assistant (Web App)

-A private, webapp for user to interact with their own calendar.
+A web app with a chatbot-style interface where users can securely access, view, and manage their calendar

 #### Core Requirements